COSC3020/tsp-local-search-aerick-321/README.md

 Describe in your code how you designed your stopping criterion and ways of choosing $i$ and $k$ and why.

+I chose to use convergence for the stopping criterion because I felt that it would be the most accurate without taking too much time and it would limit repeated routes if you just set it for a specific amount of itereations.
+I have it set to test for up to 100 iterations without improve to find the shortest route.
+I just have i and k being chosen randomly but making sure thay are not the same.

 The function takes a distance matrix (the adjacency matrix for the graph where the values in the cells are the distances between the corresponding cities) and returns the length of the shortest tour (not the tour itself).